teknostatik/i3_config/README.md

 * Keyboard shortcuts to suspend/shutdown/restart
 * Wallpaper randomisation

-There isn't a log of visual changes in my configuration; it's just things to make day to day usage easier and to assign actios to keyboard shortcuts that I have in muscle memory anyway.
+There are not a lot of visual changes in my configuration; it's just things to make day to day usage easier and to assign actios to keyboard shortcuts that I have in muscle memory anyway.